xmtp/XIPs/XIPs/xip-reaction-content-type.md

 ## Reference Implementation

 The reference implementation in the XMTP SDKs demonstrates the integration of the reaction content type.
-The full implementation can be accessed in the React playground here: https://github.com/xmtp/xmtp-react-playground/pull/1/, and we also have a reference implementation in xmtp.chat.
+The full implementation can be accessed in the React playground [here](https://github.com/xmtp/xmtp-react-playground/pull/1/), and we also have a reference implementation in xmtp.chat.

 ## Security Considerations